xyproto/benchmarked/README.md

 Tested on Arch Linux, using `go version go1.17.1 linux/amd64`.

-`equal33` does better than `bytes.Equal` for many of the benchmarks.
+`equal33` does better than `bytes.Equal` for some of the benchmarks.

 Output from `go test -bench=.`, also using benchmark functions that comes with the Go compiler source code itself: